Victimless crime: Definition

 According to the University of Chicago's vice scholar, Jim Leitzel, three characteristics can be used to identify whether a crime is a victimless crime: if the act is excessive, is indicative of a distinct pattern of behavior, and its adverse effects impact only the person who has engaged in it.

 In theory, each polity determines its own laws so as to maximize the happiness of its citizens.
-But as knowledge, behavior and values change, laws in most countries lag greatly behind these social changes.
-Once a majority believes that the law is unnecessary, this law prohibits a victimless crime, until it is repealed.
+But as knowledge, behavior, and values change, laws in most countries often lag significantly behind these social shifts.
+Once the majority believes that a law is unnecessary, it continues to prohibit a victimless crime until it is repealed.

+Examples

 Many victimless crimes begin because of a desire to obtain illegal products or services that are in high demand.
 Criminal penalties thus tend to limit the supply more than the demand, driving up the black-market price and creating monopoly profits for those criminals who remain in business.
 This "crime tariff" encourages the growth of sophisticated and well-organized criminal groups.
 Organized crime in turn tends to diversify into other areas of crime.
 Large profits provide ample funds for bribery of public officials, as well as capital for diversification.

-The War on Drugs is a commonly cited example of prosecution of victimless crime.
+The war on drugs is a commonly cited example of prosecution of victimless crime.
 The reasoning behind this is that drug use does not directly harm other people.
 One argument is that the criminalization of drugs leads to highly inflated prices for drugs.
 For example, Bedau and Schur found in 1974 that "In England the pharmacy cost of heroin [was] 0.06 cents per grain.
 In the United States street price [was] $30–90 per grain."
 This inflation in price is believed to drive addicts to commit crimes such as theft and robbery, which are thought to be inherently damaging to society, in order to be able to purchase the drugs on which they are dependent.

-In addition to the creation of a black market for drugs, the War on Drugs is argued by proponents of legalization to reduce the workforce by damaging the ability of those convicted to find work.
+In addition to the creation of a black market for drugs, the war on drugs is argued by proponents of legalization to reduce the workforce by damaging the ability of those convicted to find work.
 It is reasoned that this reduction of the workforce is ultimately harmful to an economy reliant on labor.
 The number of drug arrests increases every year.
 In a poll taken by the Bureau of Justice Statistics between 1980 and 2009, "[over a] 30-year period...[arrest] rates for drug possession or use doubled for whites and tripled for blacks."

+According to economist Walter Block, illegal immigration and emigration is a victimless crime from a libertarian perspective.

 Vera Bergelson states that victimless crime comes in four main varieties: